iot-lab/embers-datasets/README.md

 Dataset "descriptors"
 ---------------------

-A dataset descriptor is nothing more than a json file, with rather generic and self describing fields.
+A dataset "descriptor" is a simple json file, with rather generic and self describing fields.
 The current proposal is a draft, which might need to be extended or refined as needed in the future.